|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These easy, tasty cabbage rolls are always a favorite!
-Ground beef and rice stuffed cabbage leaves simmer to perfection in a tangy tomato sauce, and you can opt to cook them in the slow cooker or on the stovetop.
+Ground beef and rice are used to stuff cabbage leaves, which are then simmered to perfection in a tangy tomato sauce.
+You can opt to cook them in the slow cooker or on the stovetop.

 The sauce makes a flavorful "gravy" for mashed or boiled potatoes.
 If you like lots of tomato sauce to drizzle over your potatoes, double all of the sauce ingredients except for the diced tomatoes.